autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             Ready to drive? (yes/no)
             ```

           e.
-Execution and Recording: After 3-second counting, the vehicle accelerates to the target velocity specified in the configuration file.
+Execution and Recording: After 3-second counting, the vehicle accelerates to `TARGET_VELOCITY` specified in the configuration file.
 During this process, the following message is displayed:

             ```bash
             Actuate with accel pedal input: target_accel_pedal_input
             ```

             A ROS bag file records all relevant topics during this session.
-The filename is generated as constant_acceleration_cmd_ACCEL_TARGET_ACCELERATION_CURRENT_TIME, where TARGET_ACCELERATION is input target acceleration value, and CURRENT_TIME is the timestamp in YYYYMMDD-HHMMSS format.
+The filename is generated as constant_actuation_cmd_ACCEL_TARGET_ACCELERATION_CURRENT_TIME, where TARGET_ACCELERATION is input target acceleration value, and CURRENT_TIME is the timestamp in YYYYMMDD-HHMMSS format.
 The ROS bag file will specifically include topics matching the regular expression:

             ```bash
             /control/(.*)|/vehicle/(.*)|/imu/(.*)|/sensing/imu/(.*)
             ```

           f.
-Deceleration Phase: After reaching the target velocity, the tool applies a deceleration using the TARGET_ACTUATION_FOR_BRAKE parameter to bring the vehicle to a stop.
+Deceleration Phase: After reaching `TARGET_VELOCITY`, the tool applies a deceleration using the TARGET_ACTUATION_FOR_BRAKE parameter to bring the vehicle to a stop.

           g.
 Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
 The tool validates the recorded data.